Operator's manual for Dynamics 365 Guides

 In other cases in Dynamics 365 Guides, you use gaze to target an object, and then act on the target with a gesture, such as an air tap.
 In either case, when you gaze, make sure to turn your whole head—not just your eyes.

 You’ll also need to use some gestures as you work with a guide.
 This section lists the most important gestures to know about.

-The bloom gesture opens the Start menu (or hides the Start menu).
+The bloom gesture opens the Start menu or the Quick Actions menu, depending on which version of HoloLens you're using.
 Most of the time, you need to use the bloom gesture only once to get to Start, but sometimes you'll need to use it twice.
 If you're not sure what to do at any time, the bloom gesture is a good way to get reoriented.

 To do the bloom gesture: